chauff/cse1500-web-transcripts/README.md

 [![Build Status](https://travis-ci.org/chauff/Web-Teaching.svg?branch=master)](https://travis-ci.org/chauff/Web-Teaching)

-Materials and resources of the 2018/19 [Web and Database Technology course](http://studiegids.tudelft.nl/a101_displayCourse.do?course_id=48438) at TU Delft are listed here. **At the moment, only web topics are covered.** Work in progress.
+All materials and resources of the 2018/19 [Web and Database Technology course](http://studiegids.tudelft.nl/a101_displayCourse.do?course_id=48438) at TU Delft are listed here.

+**Only web topics are covered.**

+Work in progress.

 ## Contact

 The responsible instructors (A. Bozzon, C. Hauff) can be reached at `cse1500-ewi[at]tudelft.nl`. *Warning: the mailbox will note be active before November 2018.*

+## Web technology course book

+The course book for the web technology part is [**Learning Web App Development**](https://www.oreilly.com/library/view/learning-web-app/9781449371388/) by Semmy Purewal.
+This book covers HTML, CSS, JavaScript and Node.js/Express - exactly the technologies we cover in this course.
+The book is written for learners without any prior knowledge in these technologies.

 ## Required [REQ] and recommended [REC] tools